 Climate change has a lot of people stressed and anxious!
 In this one-day class you’ll learn nature-based practices to help with stress reduction and mental well-being.
 These are practices you can use anywhere, any time.
 Some practices may incorporate making two-dimensional art, so please have art supplies of your choice available during class (even a pen and paper will work!)

-Class will be available in Fall 2023 – details coming soon!
+Class will be available in Winter 2023-4 – details coming soon!

 Do you want chickens in your backyard but aren’t sure where to get started?
 We’ll talk about whether to start with brand new chicks or older birds, what your new flock will need, common maladies and how to treat them, and more!
 PLEASE NOTE: The last, OPTIONAL section of this class includes information about humanely culling chickens, whether for euthanasia or meat.